 “–or I’ll be disciplined.
 Got it.
 Can’t they install humor?
-I’m getting tired of the same old shtick.
+I’m getting tired of the same old schtick.
 I want new material.”

-17 yawned and walked towards the long tube-like corridor towards the Runner Docks.
+17 yawned and walked toward the long, tube-like corridor leading to the Runner Docks.
 He scratched the stubble on his long face.
-Behind him, several other Alcoves in the storage area were coming to life.
+Behind him, several other alcoves in the storage area were coming to life.
 He glanced back to who the AI was unboxing.

 “AI, why are you unboxing 875 and 913?
 You know they’re just going to get themselves recycled.”